scottzach1/Project-Beans/architecture_design/architecture-design.md

 #### 4.4.2 Hardware

-- One or more concerns framed by this viewpoint
-- typical stakeholders for concerns framed by this viewpoints
-- one or more model kinds used in this viewpoint;
-- concern = Topic of interest pertaining to the system
-- Stakeholders of a system hold these concerns e.g. controller flight.

 The hardware architecture is specifically related to the interaction between software and the hardware systems onboard the rocket.
 The purpose of this viewpoint it to address the main concerns within the